pipe-cd/pipecd/docs/content/en/blog/news/november-2021-update.md

 The team continues actively working on improving PipeCD product.
 Besides fixing the reported issues, enhancing the existing features, here are some new features the team is currently working on:

 - Deployment Chain - Allow rolling out to multiple clusters gradually or promoting across environments
-- Resource Tagging - A better way to group and filter resouces such as application, deployment
+- Resource Tagging - A better way to group and filter PipeCD resources such as applications, deployments

 If you have any features want to request or find out a problem, please let us know by creating issues to the [pipe-cd/pipe](https://github.com/pipe-cd/pipe/issues) repository.